vertical and horizontal stacks of books

 Lisa Blyler is a Certified Public Manager with more than 20 years of service in the public sector.
 She has extensive public policy and outreach experience, having worked with elected officials and senior leaders throughout her career.
 Lisa’s work at the Arizona Department of Education afforded her the opportunity to build and manage an award-winning technology team that transformed the way Arizona collects, stores and manages educational data.
 Her current role with the Flood Control District of Maricopa County manages outreach and communications efforts aimed at preventing the loss of life and property, alerting the public to the dangers of flooding.

-Lisa is a proud two-time ASU grad with her Bachelors of Science in Political Science (2000) and her Masters of Public Administration (2002).
+Lisa is a proud two-time ASU grad with her Bachelor of Science in Political Science (2000) and her Master of Public Administration (2002).
 A passionate and creative leader, she believes life is too short to not have a sense of humor and a sense of purpose.

-Kari Kent headshot - fair-skinned woman, smiling, brown hair, blue shirt
+Brandi Flores headshot - medium-skinned woman, smiling, brown hair, red sweater, necklace

 Kelly R. Leid headshot - fair-skinned man, smiling, white hair, blue collared shirt, navy blazer